-- A log must be maintained of each request for access to and each disclosure of educational record information other than disclosure to parents or students 18 or older or school officials.
+- A log must be maintained of each request for access to and each disclosure of educational record information other than disclosure to parents or students 18 or older or school of icials.
 The log should contain the name of the person(s), the date, and the legitimate interests the person had in requesting or obtaining the information. - Parents have the right to file a complaint with the U.S. Department of Education concerning alleged failures by Immaculate Heart of Mary School to comply with the requirements of FERPA.
-The name and address of the Office that administers FERPA are: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202-8520.
+The name and address of the Of ice that administers FERPA are: Family Policy Compliance Of ice, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202-8520.